Leggi questo post in: Italiano

 - Rolled hem foot* (optional).
 I will give instructions on how to sew a very small curved hem with a regular foot, but using a rolled hem foot for very lightweight fabric is infinitely faster!

 Circle skirts take a lot of fabric and, the bigger the size and longer the skirt, the more they take.
 I used just under one yard of 115 cm (45″) for my daughter’s skirt and for me entire pieces of wider cuts roughly 180 x 180 cm (if I remember correctly).
 If the fabric you want to use is not wide enough, you can simply cut out two semi-circles by folding the fabric once, instead of twice, and cutting the shape twice before joining them, but remember that that means you need twice as much length!
+See this tutorial on how to make a circle skirt with directional fabric or narrow fabric cuts.

 First things first, take the measurements of the intended wearer.
 Measure the circumference of the widest part of the hips, the waist where the elastic waistband will sit (it’s up to you if it will be a high- or low-waisted skirt), and the length from where the top of the waistband will be to where the hem will fall.
 Write these numbers down somewhere.